kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 Breda, The Netherlands.
 Thank you very much Paul!

-1. Open one of the html examples in the htmlExample folder, just by clicking on the .prj file, take e.g. spreadsheet.prj The Clean IDE will be launched.
+1. Open one of the html examples in the htmlExample folder, just by clicking on the .prj file, take e.g. spreadsheet.prj.
+The Clean IDE will be launched.

 Make sure that the project Start rule looks like: